alfredwesterveld/freakinping/README.md

 #Interval

-Interval is a script which for now retrieves URLs which need to be measured for response time to the worker-queue at the specified interval.
+Interval is a script which for now retrieves URLs which(you added via redis-cli) are need to be measured for response time and adds them to the worker-queue(makes it possible for workers to do the desired work) at the specified interval.
 You start it via
     node interval.js